 Under the Deregulation Act 2015, where a tenant has reported a repair then this needs to be adequately responded to and addressed within 14 days otherwise the tenant can escalate this to the local authority.
-The local authority can take action and serve a Relevant Notice, at which point a Section 21 notice cannot be served for 6 months.
+The local authority can take action and serve a Relevant Notice, at which point where under the regulations in place at the time the option is available to you, a Section 21 notice cannot be served for 6 months.
 It should be noted that a Section 21 cannot be relied upon if served before the Local Authority take action and they subsequently do so.
-N.B.
-This applies in England only, not in Wales.

-In addition under this Act, where a property is located in England you will have a legal requirement to provide your tenant before the tenancy starts, with a current valid EPC, Gas Safety Record (if applicable) and a copy of the Government's 'How to Rent' Document, an EPC has a 10 year shelf life so will need to be renewed and provided to your tenant if it expires before the tenancy ends.
-Failure to do so will result in your being unable to serve a Section 21 notice to regain possession.
+In addition under this Act, you will have a legal requirement to provide your tenant before the tenancy starts, with a current valid EPC, Gas Safety Record (if applicable) and a copy of the Government's 'How to Rent' Document, an EPC has a 10 year shelf life so will need to be renewed and provided to your tenant if it expires before the tenancy ends at which point where under the regulations in place at the time the option is available to you, a Section 21 notice cannot be served for 6 months.
 Where on initial letting you instruct us to provide our tenancy agreement we will supply the required documentation to your tenant.